PO Box 97

 *TouchNet will automatically recalculate your monthly payments if the credits or charges change during the semester.

 A refund is issued if there is a negative balance after all tuition, fees, and miscellaneous charges have been processed on your student account.
 Refunds are only issued after pending financial aid has posted to your account AND the drop/add period has passed.
 To determine whether you have a credit, please visit your TouchNet account via Self-Service.

 Refunds are only issued after pending financial aid has posted to your account AND the drop/add period has passed.
-Refunds are processed by the Business Office once a week.
-After processing, it will take 3 banking days for e-refunds to be reflected in your bank account.
-University holidays, banking holidays and inclement weather will delay deposits.
+Refunds are processed by the Bursar’s Office within 14 days of the date funds post to the student account and generate a credit balance.

-Please be careful when entering bank information in the TouchNet portal!
-In the event it is entered incorrectly, your bank will return the funds to the University which generally takes 5 – 10 business days.
-Campbell University will not reprocess a refund until the funds have been received by the University.
+Please be careful when entering bank information in the TouchNet portal for eRefunds.
+In the event information is entered incorrectly, your bank will return the funds to the university which generally takes 5 – 10 business days.
+Campbell University will not reprocess a refund until the funds have been received by the university.

 Federal regulations require the refund of credit balances created by Parent PLUS loans to be released to the parent borrower via check.
 Checks will be mailed to the address provided on the parent loan application.